luphysics/PyMODAlib/README.md

 ### Prerequisites

-The following software is required to use all of PyMODAlib's functionality:

-- Python 3.6 or higher.
-- MATLAB Runtime, version 9.6.
+PyMODAlib requires Python 3.6 or higher.
+Some features also require the MATLAB Runtime, version 9.6.

-> **Note:** PyMODAlib can be used without the MATLAB Runtime, but some functions require it.
+> **Note:** See [current status](#current-status) to check which functions require the MATLAB Runtime.

 ### Installing PyMODAlib